-Number of sales agents who left the company during the quarter Average number of active sales agents throughout the quarter When counting sales agents, count those who have been active (i.e. actively canvassing for leads or sales within the past three months).
-Caveats and clarifications Losing agents because of poor performance shortly after recruitment, and before the company has invested too much in training them, can be viewed as a positive outcome.
-But this will create an artificially high churn when measured over certain quarters.
-Ideally, only count sales agents that have been active for more than three months and have completed training.
+Number of sales agents who left the company during the year Average number of active sales agents during the year To calculate the average number of agents over the year, sum the number of active agents (i.e. who made at least one sale) for each month of the year, and then divide the total by 12.
+Caveats and clarifications Losing agents because of poor performance shortly after recruitment, and before the company has invested too much in training them, can be viewed as a positive outcome but creates an artificially high churn.
+Ideally, only count sales agents that have been active for a few months and have completed training.
 And of course, don't forget to review your recruitment processes.